LaudemPax/MethodenKI/README.md

 - Chapter 11 sorta done -> Vertiefung no clue, maybe extend 11.4 at the end

-- Chapter 12 otw -> Vertiefung stuff with the tools presetented.
+- Chapter 12 otw (just SVM left)-> Vertiefung stuff with the tools presetented.
 KNIME etc